ShadowTheHedgehogHacking/2P-ShdTH/README.md

 Verify the ROM you are attempting to patch is a 1:1 ShadowTheHedgehog NTSC-U GameCube ISO

 GCZ/WIA/RVZ or any other format than ISO is not supported.
-Please convert to ISO, then compare your game to the table below.
+Please convert to ISO, then compare your game to the table below

 You can convert your RVZ game by right-clicking your game in Dolphin's game list -> `Convert File...`